mesos/elasticsearch/docs/index.md

        (MB).
        Default: 256.0
     --elasticsearchSettingsLocation
        Path or URL to ES yml settings file.
-[In docker mode file must be in /tmp/config] E.g. '/tmp/config/elasticsearch.yml' or 'https://gist.githubusercontent.com/mmaloney/5e1da5daa58b70a3a671/raw/elasticsearch.yml'
+Path example:
+       '/var/lib/mesos/config/elasticsearch.yml'.
+URL example: 'https://gist.githubusercontent.com/mmaloney/5e1da5daa58b70a3a671/raw/elasticsearch.yml'.
+       In Docker mode a volume will be created from /tmp/config in the container to the directory that contains elasticsearch.yml.
        Default: <empty string>
     --executorForcePullImage
        Option to force pull the executor image.
 [DOCKER MODE ONLY]